SurceBeats/PYLedX/README.md

           sudo systemctl enable minitower_moodlight.service
 11. Reboot to confirm it's working and enjoy!

-PS:  You can also play with ExecStart by using:
+* You can also play with ExecStart by using:

      ExecStart=/bin/bash -c '/usr/bin/python3 /home/surce/pyledx.py --purple -c &'